Student Emergency Relief Fund

 The fund is not intended to remedy a student's situation completely, but rather to help students mitigate circumstances in hopes of helping them get back on their feet.
 Every situation will be different; each case will ultimately be evaluated by an internal committee as designated by Academic/Student Affairs.

 Emergency Relief Fund money cannot be awarded to students who are not currently enrolled in coursework, or who are in Satisfactory Academic Progress (SAP) Suspension or have already met their Total Cost of Attendance for the year, as determined by the UNF Financial Aid Office, as it would endanger any previous financial aid already received.

 Emergency Relief Funding is applied to your student account similar to a scholarship or grant.
 The award will be applied to any outstanding balance on your account to reduce this aspect of your financial hardship.
 Any remaining funds will be distributed in the same manner as other awards, scholarships or grants, and refunded through the process you have selected.

 Students are highly encouraged to enroll in eRefund to allow the university to direct deposit funds associated with the Student Emergency Relief Funding.
 To set up eRefund, please see the Controller webpage on Direct Deposit for Student Refunds.

 For Emergency Relief Funding Requests to be considered, documentation is required.
 Please be prepared to document your emergency situation when filling out the Student Emergency Relief Funding Application.
-Please note, the documentation you provide should directly relate to your need for relief funding.
+The documentation you provide should be recent, and directly relate to your need for relief funding.

 - Verifying loss of employment or paid internship - Submit two (2) or three (3) recent pay stubs verifying employment and a decline in pay/hours (most helpful).